 Why on earth would you do this?
 It looks absolutely ridiculous.
 To make it even better, they used bright white grout in the corner.
 The rest of the shower tile clearly uses an off-white (bone) grout.
 Getting off-white caulk might mean another trip to the store if you don’t have any, but now you have to stare at this eyesore forever.
 This almost made me want to tear out the tile and fix it myself… almost.

-How about smearing caulk all around the urinal to seal it up good.
+How about smearing caulk all around the urinal to seal it up good?
 That’s right, use your thumb.
 Why bother getting a straight line or keeping it neatly contained—just have at it.
 Unless, of course, it was “bring your 2-year-old to work” day.
 There is absolutely no excuse for this type of disgusting caulk job.
 I don’t care where you are—have some self-respect.

-Years and Years of Recaulking the Shower Stall
+4. Years and Years of Recaulking the Shower Stall

-I don’t know what to say about this except to admit, reservedly, that the photo was taken of my Jewish grandfather’s shower stall.
-This beautiful work of art reflects the work of years and years of my grandfather using one of his two go-to tools: caulk.
+I don’t know what to say about this except to admit, reservedly, that the photo was taken of my late grandfather’s shower stall.
+This beautiful work of art reflects the work of years and years of my grandpa using one of his two go-to tools: caulk.
 The other tool?
 Duct tape, of course.
 He used both extensively when “fixing” a myriad of problems (while simultaneously creating several more down the road).

 This might be one of the absolute worst grouting and caulking jobs I’ve ever encountered.
 And I got up close and personal, having to clean it out and do the job properly once we moved them from their Florida home back to Pennsylvania.
 I don’t think I need to really say more.
 The photo truly speaks for itself.

-Using Brilliant White Caulk on Off-White Tile or Tubs
+3. Using Brilliant White Caulk on Off-White Tile or Tubs

 Similar to the double-whammy shower above, choose the correct caulk color.
 When the tub and grout are not Brilliant White, why would you use Brilliant White caulk?
-Some people seem to only have the brightest, most brilliant white on-hand for caulking corners.
+Some people seem to only have the brightest, most brilliant white on hand for caulking corners.
 Are they so proud of their work, they want everyone to see it?
 Are they trying to invent a new color palette?
 Does Brilliant White caulk cost that much less?
 Whatever the reason—friends don’t let friends caulk in a color that doesn’t match.

 While you might think that caulk can solve world peace, feed the hungry, and reign in the U.S. deficit, it can’t.
 It also isn’t glue.
-It can’t repair waterlogged particle board or secure anything to anything else.
+It can’t repair waterlogged particleboard or secure anything to anything else.
 Caulk simply fills in small gaps and provides a bit of water protection for surfaces prone to seepage.

 Our absolute worst grouting and caulking jobs “award” goes to this next one.
 I think you will quickly see why.
 This was taken in the public restroom of a multi-million dollar private university in Central Florida.
 The University shall remain unnamed because I don’t want to embarrass all of those Gator fans…oops.

-The job’s horrendous, to say the least.
-It really shows just how lazy some people are when it comes to doing a job correctly.
 If it’s not apparent from the photo, that’s a 1/2″ gap that’s being filled in by the caulk at the end of the backsplash.
 The piece of laminated particleboard is so warped that it will no longer lay flat against the tiled wall.

-Don’t Get On Our List!
+Don’t Get On Our Worst Grouting and Caulking Jobs List!

 So that’s it.
 It’s fun to check out great work, but sometimes the bad stuff can be entertaining as well.
 We just hope these worst grouting and caulking jobs drive people to take that extra few minutes to do the job right the first time.
 In short: don’t get on our list!
 There’s really no excuse, and your reputation will go up as people begin to associate you with “quality” workmanship.